DRIP-project/.github/profile/README.md

 ## DRiP: Doing Research in Public

-We believe that there is untapped potential in the gap between professional science and citizen science (for fun, we're calling this space _densizen science_).
+We believe that there is untapped potential in the gap between professional science and citizen science (for fun, we're calling this space _denizen science_).
 To tap into this potential, we need a mechanism for effective collaboration between professional scientists, ex-scientists, independent researchers, up-and-coming talent without access to mentorship, (and others...)---that does not rely on pre-established scientific networks---where each person can contribute according to their skills, interests, and availability.

 The mechanism we have in mind is a framework which we call _DRiP_ (Doing Research in Public).